 - Add strawberries and lemon zest to the flour mixture and toss to coat with flour and distribute evenly.

 - Make a well in the center of the flour mixture and add the cream mixture.
 Using a wooden spoon, gently mix until the dough is moistened.
 There will be some straggling flour/butter mixture in the bottom of the bowl.
-Fear not, this will get incorporated in the next step.
+Fear not, this will get incorporated during the next step.

 - Place dough on your parchment paper and press out to 1” thickness.
 [You can roll it if you wish but it is completely unnecessary unless you want to cut out circles or squares.]
 Using a floured knife or bench scraper, cut the dough into 6 equal triangles and use the bench scraper to gently slide the wedges apart.
 You want them to be at least 1” apart.